Copper futures rise marginally on fresh bets

-On the Multi Commodity Exchange, copper contracts for delivery in June traded higher by Rs 1.50, or 0.34 per cent, at Rs 441.20 per kg in a business turnover of 5,389 lots.
+On the Multi Commodity Exchange, copper contracts for June delivery traded higher by 75 paise, or 0.17 percent, at Rs 442.80 per kg in a business turnover of 4,613 lots.

 PTI

-Copper prices on Wednesday inched 0.34 per cent higher to Rs 441.20 per kg in futures market on the back of pick-up in spot demand.
+Copper prices on Friday inched 0.17 percent higher to Rs 442.80 per kg in futures trade on pick-up in spot demand.

 Moneycontrol Ready Reckoner